gary-crowe/bingo/README.md

 3. Im not a programmer lol.

 # Bingo card generation
-The bingo card generation is tricky. we will be using a standard Englich bingo card (for now) that has the following constraints:
+The bingo card generation is tricky. we will be using a standard English bingo card (for now) that has the following constraints:

 - Each ticket has 3 rows with 9 cells each.
 - Each ticket contains 15 numbers.